sa-concept-refactoring/doc/chapters/analysis.typ

 It represents the syntactic structure of source code written in a programming language, capturing its grammar and organization in a tree-like form.
 It provides a structured way to analyze and manipulate the code, making it easier for tools like code analyzers, code editors, and IDEs to understand and work with the code. @ast_twilio

-Transforming the code by a compiler three steps are needed.
+Three steps are needed for a compiler to transform source code into compiled code.

 + *Lexical Analysis* - Convert code into set of tokens describing the different parts of the code.
 + *Syntax Analysis* - Convert tokens into a tree that represents the actual structure of the code.